Memoirs of the battle

-Thomas Howell’s Journal was brought to press through the intervention of a childhood friend, a bookbinder, who had found Thomas in distressed circumstances and had suggested that he write his account as a way of relieving his poverty.
+The text recounts that Thomas Howell’s Journal was brought to press through the intervention of a childhood friend, a bookbinder, who had found Thomas in distressed circumstances and had suggested that he write his account as a way of relieving his poverty.
 The memoir was very successful: some 3,000 copies had been sold by the time a third edition was printed in 1822, and was well reviewed in the literary press.
 It inspired an interest, albeit a sentimental one, in the hardships of the common soldier, and reviewers acknowledged its importance in comparison to publications that focused on the professional details of campaigns.

 John Kincaid’s account of Waterloo